sushanthreddy009/Food_Delivery_Application/README.md

 # Technology Stack

-- MongoDB: A NoSQL database used for storing application data.

-- Express.js: A web application framework for Node.js, used for building web applications and APIs.
+## Frontend:

+- HTML, CSS, JavaScript: The core building blocks of the web interface.

-- React.js: A JavaScript library for building user interfaces, particularly single-page applications.
+- React.js: A JavaScript library for building dynamic and interactive user interfaces.

+- Redux: Used for state management in React applications.

+## Backend:

+- JavaScript: The primary programming language for backend development.

-- Node.js: The JavaScript runtime environment that runs the server-side of the application.
+- Node.js: The JavaScript runtime environment for building the server-side of the application.

-- Additional Libraries & Tools: JSON Web Tokens (JWT) for authentication, Mongoose for MongoDB object modeling, Redux for state management, React Router for navigation, and more.
+- Express.js: A web application framework for Node.js, used for building APIs and web applications.

+## Database:

+MongoDB: A NoSQL database used for storing application data.

+## Additional Libraries & Tools:

+JSON Web Tokens (JWT): For secure user authentication.

+Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js.

+React Router: For handling navigation in React applications.

+This comprehensive stack ensures a robust, scalable, and interactive web application, catering to the needs of an online food delivery service.

 ## Getting Started